bnadji/BAlert/README.md

 - `rotate`: a number indicating the number of 360 degree rotations (spins) that the alert makes before it reaches its final position.
 A positive number rotates clockwise, a negative number rotates counter-clockwise.

-   >Note: To be readable, alerts always end up in the natural upright position at the end of animation, even if `rotate` is not a whole number.
+    >Note: To be readable, alert's starting position for animation is chosen such that the alert always ends up in the natural upright position at the end of animation, even if `rotate` is not a whole number.
 For example, a value of **0.5** for `rotate` means that the alert will start from an upside down position and finishes in the normal upright position after a 180 degree turn.

 - `func`: a string indicating the transition timing function.
 This mathematical function outlines how fast the alert animation behavior changes.
 It can take on values such as: